 For each fund, your clients will pay an ongoing charge (which consists of an annual charge and extraordinary expenses) plus a share of portfolio transaction costs (the costs incurred when funds buy and sell investments).
 Please see below for an explanation of both costs.

 There are no extra charges or hidden costs, for example there are no entry or exit charges on your investment.

-Our second annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 22 July 2021.
+Our third annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 28 July 2022.
 It was designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.
 You can find a link to our Annual Value Assessment report on the Annual Value Assessment page.

 We will continue to keep you up to date on further improvements we make for our investors as a result of the findings from our Annual Value Assessment.

 The ongoing charge consists of an annual charge and extraordinary expenses.